g-esco101/multimath/README.md

 cd multimath
 ```

-- Initialize the project (this will create package.json file):
+- Initialize the project (this will create the package.json file):
 ```
 npm init -y
 ```